Japanese Bush Warbler (Uguisu) singing in spring forest

 Introduction

 The Japanese Bush Warbler (Horornis diphone), known for its iconic spring song “ho-hokekyo,” is more often heard than seen.
 Its clear, ringing notes announce the season across much of Japan and East Asia.
-It is celebrated as one of the “Three Great Songbirds of Japan,” alongside the Japanese Robin (Larvivora akahige) and the Blue-and-white Flycatcher (Cyanoptila cyanomelana).
+It is celebrated as one of Japan’s “Three Great Songbirds,” together with the Japanese Robin (Larvivora akahige) and the Blue-and-white Flycatcher (Cyanoptila cyanomelana).

 Appearance